Guides, tools and templates to make the most out of PRs

 Share your PR success so that others can see what's possible and learn from your experience.

-In early 2022, People First (Scotland) submitted a Participation Request to Fife Health and Social Care Partnership to open discussion around the reduction and closure of local Community Based Services and the impact of limited support.
-Download a large print version here.
+In early 2022, People First (Scotland) submitted a Participation Request to Fife Health and Social Care Partnership to open discussion around the reduction and closure of local community based services and the impact of limited support.
+This request resulted in unintended outcomes, where the public service authority invited the group to engage in long-term decision-making processes.